This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A chest x-ray may show swelling, infection, or lung collapse.

-- A CT scan , or CAT scan, may show tissue damage.
-You may be given a dye before the pictures are taken to help caregivers see your lungs better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT scan may show tissue damage.
+You may be given contrast liquid to help tissues show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - Breathing treatments help open your airways so you can breathe easier.
 A machine is used to change liquid medicine into a mist.
 You will breathe the mist into your lungs through tubing and a mouthpiece.
 Inhaled mist medicines act quickly on your airways and lungs to relieve your symptoms.